 The LRU-29/P22P-20 sealed life raft assembly is a vacuum-packaged LRU-16/P. The raft is redesignated after vacuum packaging by the manufacturer of the A/P22P-20 crew back pack assembly.
 It consists of a FLU-10 zero leak inflator and a one-person life raft.
 The life raft comes with an inflatable floor and weather shield for insulation from the elements.
-The life raft is stowed in the SRU-41/P22P-20 survival equipment kit assembly of the A/P22P-20 crew back pack assembly and is tethered to the assembly via a lanyard.
+The life raft is stowed in the SRU-41/P22P-20 survival equipment kit assembly of the A/P22P-20 crew back pack assembly via a lanyard.